laurencefass/encore.ts/README.md

 - encore needs gc installed in the container to install correctly
 - i tried alpine for a minimal image size but this doesnt use gc libraries and all attempts led to errors
-- the smallest image I could find is
+- the smallest image I could find was bullseye though would be good to reduce this further.